VirtualZero/manage-aws-ec2-instances/README.md

   - Reboot instances
   - Logging

 Manage AWS EC2 Instances can be executed with or without arguments.
-When executed without arguments, tasks are chosen from a prompt.
+When executed without arguments, tasks are chosen from a prompt and the script will loop until 'Quit' is chosen from the menu or CTRL + C is entered.
+When the script is executed with arguments, the task specified with the argument will be performed and the script will exit.
 Availabe command line arguments are:

   - -i, --info | Retrieves information about EC2 Instances
   - -m, --monitor | Enables detailed monitoring of EC2 instances